-A student’s circumstances must be extraordinary and compelling to be considered by the Enrollment Services Appeals Committee.
-Students may submit an Enrollment Services/ Scholarship Appeal for review of the following decisions:
+A student’s circumstances must be extenuating to be considered by the Enrollment Services Appeals Committee.
+Students may submit an Enrollment Services Appeal for review of the following decisions:

 Students wishing to appeal a financial aid or residency decision must submit the following:

 The Enrollment Services Appeal is completed online in myWings: